Drymaeus tripictus: Distribution

 D. tripictus is an extremely rare land snail species.
-This snail is endemic from the central Costa Rican highlands between an altitude of 1300-1700 m.
+This snail is endemic to the central Costa Rican highlands between an altitude of 1300-1700 m.

 Ecology

 These snails are more active during the night and until early morning.
 D. tripictus likely feed on algae and cyanobacteria present on moss or lichen.
 They can be found in the shrubs and understory of the forest.
 The species is more abundant in the primary forest (0.017 individuals/m2) than in secondary forests (0.001 individuals/m2).

 Reproduction

 As all other members of this family, D. tripictus has an hermaphrodite reproductive system, meaning one specimen has both male and female genitalia.

 The mating process is by shell mounting, where the male acting individual slides on top of the female acting individual, followed by multiple stimulatory activity, where the radula of the male acting individual scrapes the shell and the mantle collar of the female acting individual.
 Finally the male acting individual turns its head, allowing contact between the gonopores, but the phallus is not everted.
 This process takes between 60-75 minutes and no role switching takes place.
 Hatching occurs between June and July.
 This is the only description available for a species of the genus Dryameus.